kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 * Volpp, Sophie.
 “Classifying Lust: The Seventeenth-Century Vogue for Male Love.” *Harvard Journal of Asiatic Studies* 61, no. 1 (2001): 77–117.
 * ———.
 “The Discourse on Male Marriage: Li Yu’s ‘A Male Mencius’s Mother.’” *Positions: Asia Critique* 2, no. 1 (February 1, 1994): 113–32.
 * Wu, Cuncun. *Homoerotic Sensibilities in Late Imperial China*.
 Psychology Press, 2004.

+## Acknowledgements

+* Many thanks to Erik Schicketanz for his suggestions for this module.

 \pagebreak